Sneha Girap (Editor)

 Kidnapping and death

-Turbay was kidnapped on August 30, 1990, when she was tricked into going to a supposed interview with a guerrilla leader, the Spanish priest Manuel Pérez Martínez, alias El Cura Pérez (The Priest Pérez).
-Turbay had been contacted by phone by an unidentified man.
-Later, a police investigation determined that the man belonged to Los Priscos, a criminal band, and had been hired by Pablo Escobar.
+On August 30, 1990, Turbay fell victim to a kidnapping orchestrated under the guise of an interview with a purported guerrilla leader, Manuel Pérez Martínez, also known as El Cura Pérez.
+Turbay was contacted over the phone by an individual whose identity was initially unknown.
+Subsequent police inquiries revealed that this individual was associated with Los Priscos, a criminal group, and had been employed by Pablo Escobar for the task.
 The latter's aim was to kidnap as many politicians and journalists as possible, to prevent Colombian legislators from approving an extradition treaty with the United States.
 Additional victims of this strategy were Francisco Santos Calderón, Maruja Pachón, and Marina Montoya.

 Turbay was kept at Copacabana, Antioquia, with her cameraman Richard Becerra.
 She died on January 25, 1991, during a botched rescue operation launched by the police without authorization from the family.
 The cause of death was a bullet in her back, which partially destroyed her liver and left kidney.